Skip to main content

 Next steps

-• Authenticate — sign in to your tenant via device flow, or supply an API key.
+• Authenticate — sign in to your install via device flow, or supply an API key.

-• Configure — set defaults via environment variables so you don’t repeat --tenant on every call.
+• Configure — set defaults via environment variables so you don’t repeat --url on every call.